-Transfer of case management responsibility occurs through existing referral pathways during the FACS transitional period.
+Transfer of case management responsibility occurs through existing referral pathways during the DCJ transitional period.
 Refer to ‘other case management functions’ – case management transfer.

-Chapter 16A allows FACS and service providers (who are prescribed bodies) to exchange information that relates to a child’s or young person’s safety, welfare or wellbeing whether or not:
+Chapter 16A allows DCJ and service providers (who are prescribed bodies) to exchange information that relates to a child’s or young person’s safety, welfare or wellbeing whether or not:

-- the child or young person is known to FACS or the service provider
+- the child or young person is known to DCJ or the service provider

 - the person to whom the information relates to gives consent to the information.